adiray/Shoe-Game-V.1.0/README.md

-<h2> NOTE: The app uses Retrofit and Glide to optimize data and image processing and is build using MVVM architecture.
+<h2> NOTE: The app uses Retrofit and Glide to optimize data and image processing and is built using MVVM architecture.
 For other libraries used, please check the imports and comments in the gradle file.</h2>

 <h2> NOTE: FIND SCREENSHOTS HERE: https://github.com/adiray/Shoe-Game-V.1.0/tree/master/Media </h2>